jgmil/mindfulness-journal-node-capstone/readme.md

 ## Development Roadmap
 Planned additional features and improvements will allow users to:
 * Be presented with inspirational quotes
-* Set up email reminders
+* Set up email reminders to meditate or journal
+* Reminders to update and reflect on their goal
 * Change password
 * Update email address